 I’d tell anyone considering a career change to do it.
 Do not be afraid.
 You have so much to offer.
 Make sure to start early with building those relationships with employers because time flies when you are studying.
 A lot of the barriers we feel as a mature student are often our own barriers, such as imposter syndrome.
 There are so many great initiatives out there and they are just waiting to hear from you and help you make it in law.

 Want to get into law?
-Follow in Rachael’s footsteps and join us to study the GDL.
+Follow in Rachael’s footsteps and join us.
+Visit our Study page.